MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.5.2 =
+* Improved performance for website with large amount of posts/pages
+* Prepared few changes forward for the upcoming AAM 5.6 release

 = 5.5.1 =
 * Fixed the bug with exporting AAM settings when roles, configpress was added by default